HGVSnomenclature/hgvs-nomenclature/docs/software.md

 ## Listing Definitions

 - **Software Type**: One of:
-    - Library: Software component that is used by developers when building other tools
+    - Library: Software component that is used by developers when building applications
     - API (e.g., REST): Software that exposes an internet-visible programming interface that is language-independent
     - Web UI: Software used with a browser window and generally intended for broader audiences

-- **License**: Only open-source tools with licenses approved by the [Open Source Initiative](https://opensource.org) will be listed.
+- **License**: Only open-source software with licenses approved by the [Open Source Initiative](https://opensource.org) will be listed.
 In addition, [well-recognized licenses](https://opensource.org/licenses/?categories=popular-strong-community)